cnobile2012/python-thunderborg/README.rst

 `ThunderBorg <https://www.piborg.org/motor-control-1135/thunderborg>`_
 board has additional features that the original API does not have.

-1. Python 2.7.x and 3.8 are supported in the same code base.
-There is an issue building the ``evdev`` package with all versions of Python 3.9 and higher.
+1. Tested with Python 3.13.
+All Python 2.x code has been removed.

 2. Built in logging to a log file of your choice--**no print statements**.